 Geopoetics: An International Movement

 Geopoetics is a growing international movement which encompasses a network of individual energies based in the International Institute of Geopoetics which the Scottish poet and thinker Kenneth White founded in 1989 in France.
 It now has various Centres in different parts of the world such as Belgium, Germany, Switzerland, Italy, Serbia, Quebec in Canada, New Caledonia, France and Scotland.

 The Scottish Centre for Geopoetics, which was founded in Edinburgh on Burns Night in 1995, offers a resource for the study and development of geopoetics which is available to all.
-Because it is the only English language Centre it has attracted members from England, USA, Australia, Morocco, Poland and Sweden, and in March 2011 it held a Going Outward conference at John Ruskin’s former home at Brantwood in the Lake District.
-Membership is open to everyone on payment of an annual subscription of £10/£5 unwaged and there are about 100 members of many different religious and political persuasions and none.
-It is hoped in the coming period to set up a Geopoetics Network in England and Wales.
+Because it is the only English language Centre it has attracted members from England, Wales, Ireland, USA, Canada, Australia, France, Germany, Poland and Sweden and there are over 100 members of many different religious and political persuasions and none.
+A Geopoetics Network in England and Wales has begun to meet.